Here to Help

 - After the initial PAWS alert has been sent, all further communications to the public will come through the university's public information officer.
 All available resources will be used, including among others, web page postings, KETR broadcasts and e-mail notifications.

 The University Police Department will test the PAWS system annually.
 Often, these tests will come in conjunction with exercises designed to continue the training of emergency response officials.
 Prior notification will be given via PAWS, local media outlets and email.

 To protect you from weather-related dangers, we have implemented several warning systems to alert our faculty, staff and students when there is a danger of lightning strikes or severe weather.

 The university has a system in place called ThorGuard.
 ThorGuard is a lightning detection system that will sound through a series of air horns in the event that weather conditions are conducive to a lightning strike.

-The university has an outdoor warning system that was installed throughout the city to alert citizens of Commerce and the campus community when a severe weather warning such as tornado, 70 mph or greater winds, or golf ball sized hail.
+The university has an outdoor warning system that was installed throughout the city to alert citizens of Commerce and the campus community of a severe weather warning, such as a tornado, 70 mph or greater winds, or golf ball-sized hail.

 - It is very important to note that this is an outdoor warning system only.
-It is recommended that everyone purchase a NOAA Weather Radio for monitoring indoors.
+It is recommended that everyone purchase a NOAA Weather Radio for monitoring the weather while indoors.